TheCodingDojo/react-shopping-list/README.md

 # Shopping List Interview Challenge

-- The original challenge text has had the "entities" renamed but the the concept of the challenge remains the same.
+- The original challenge text has had the entities and fields renamed but everything else is verbatim.

 ## Requirements